xcore/sc_pwm/module_pwm_foc/doc/hw.rst

 Test Harness
 ++++++++++++

-This application runs on the Xcore Simulator.
-Example stand alone usage of this module can be found within the XSoftIP suite as follows:
+This application runs on the xCORE Simulator.
+Example stand alone usage of this module can be found within the xSOFTip suite as follows:

    * Package: sw_foc_motor_control
    * Application: app_test_pwm